peterkinget/MOSbiusBook/_sources/1_chapter_description/description.md

 ## Testbench
 The MOSbius chip can be measured using standard test equipment on a typical student lab bench.

 We recommend the use of USB-based instrumentation since it allows the student to do the experiments in their dorm room or at home.

-### USB-Based Instruments
-For many of the experiment demonstrations shown here we use the [ADALM 2000 Active Learning Module](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/adalm2000.html).
+For many of the experiment demonstrations shown here we use the [ADALM 2000 Active Learning Module](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/adalm2000.html), but other modules can be used as well.

 [^pulldown]: The MOSbius chip has a pulldown resistor on the `EN` pin.